Abhishek-yadv/PythonPortfolioProjects/Bank Loan Risk Assesment/README.md

 ```
 ## Project List
 ```
-1. **Exploratory Data Analysis: Managing Risk in Lending**: This project involves performing Exploratory Data Analysis (EDA) on a banking dataset to identify patterns and driving factors behind loan defaults.
+1.Bank Loan Risk Assesment: Managing Risk in Lending, This project involves performing Exploratory Data Analysis (EDA) on a banking dataset to identify patterns and driving factors behind loan defaults.
 The goal is to understand the variables that are strong indicators of default, which can be used for risk assessment and portfolio management.

 2. **WebScraperAIAgent**: This Streamlit app allows you to scrape websites using an AI agent.
 You can provide a URL and specify what information you want the AI agent to extract from the website.
 ```